 can be configured.
 Put the following into your

 And then create an appropriate template like this:

 mkdir -p "$(git config --path --get init.templateDir)" echo "ref: refs/heads/main" > "$(git config --path --get init.templateDir)/HEAD"

 From this moment onwards future repositories will use the default branch name "main" instead.

-If you identified code or comments that uses problematic language you are free to change it.
+If you identify code or comments that use problematic language, you are free to change them.
 However please be advised that some uses of problematic language haven't been phased out because they are backward-incompatible changes and require a lot more work.
 Specifically, for instance, the rate-limiting code in Sentry uses the terms "whitelist" for persisted data and for consistency the code that deals with this data structure, for now, retains these uses.